-Coq au vin is a true French cuisine classic just about anywhere in France.
-Coq au vin literally means ‘rooster with wine,’ in this traditional French dish, chicken is braised slowly on medium heat in red wine and some brandy.
+Coq au vin is an authentic French cuisine classic anywhere in France.
+In this traditional French dish, Coq au vin means ‘rooster with wine.’
+Chicken is braised slowly on medium heat in red wine and some brandy.

-The combination yields a wonderfully flavored sauce mixed with vegetables, some butter, and a bit of salt.
-While strange birds and calf’s heads may scare you, this creation of French cooking should be a relatively safe haven to serve.
+The combination yields a wonderfully flavored sauce mixed with vegetables, butter, and salt.
+While strange birds and calf’s heads may scare you, the glorious creation of Coq au vin in traditional French cooking should be a relative haven to serve.

-And while we may not be so used to cooking with different types of alcohol at home, it is very common all over France.
+And while we may not be so used to cooking with different types of alcohol at home, it is common all over France.
 After all, who doesn’t love a good serving of chicken?
-You won’t be disappointed with a traditional coq au vin.
+You won’t be disappointed with a traditional Coq au vin.

 14. French Onion Soup